neumino/neumino.github.io/movies.md

-### Just Mercy
+### Ana
-*Released on 2019-12-25, vote average 6.8*
+*Released on 2020-01-03, vote average 4.3*

-The powerful true story of Harvard-educated lawyer Bryan Stevenson, who goes to Alabama to defend the disenfranchised and wrongly condemned — including Walter McMillian, a man sentenced to death despite evidence proving his innocence.
-Bryan fights tirelessly for Walter with the system stacked against them.
+Ana meets Rafa in a chance encounter and they embark on a road trip to try and save him from bankruptcy, or worse.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/GVQbeG5yW78?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/60KcBE3yDKs?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>